 Solution Description

-After the business goals are clear, the current capabilities are known, and the desired future state of the organization is outlined, the next step is to find a solution to the identified business problem.
+Once business goals are clear, current capabilities are known, and the desired future state of the organization is outlined, the next step is to find a solution to the identified business problem.

-Solution is a set of changes the organization must undergo to satisfy a need.
-This includes major enhancements to existing systems, new application development, business process changes, policy or organizational structure changes, etc. Solution description typically describes which enterprise components or their parts need to be changed and how - whether they will be added, removed, or modified.
-The goal is not to provide a detailed solution specification, but rather to outline just an overall picture of the solution, and it may slightly differ depending on the size of the change.
-For bigger changes, the solution description is more high-level and describes just the scope of the solution that defines its boundaries and major organizational components changes.
-On the other hand, if the solution is formed by a single system or a single system change, the description is usually more detailed.
-For example, it could include what the software shall do and how it fits into the current organization architecture, so a set of features, integrations, or main data flows could be used.
+A solution is a set of changes an organization must undergo to satisfy a need.
+This includes major enhancements to existing systems, new application development, business process changes, policy updates, or organizational structure modifications.
+A solution description typically outlines which enterprise components or parts need to change and how—whether they will be added, removed, or modified.
+The goal is not to provide a detailed technical specification, but rather to outline an overall picture of the solution, which may differ slightly depending on the size of the change.
+For larger changes, the solution description is high-level and focuses on the scope of the solution, defining its boundaries and major component changes.
+On the other hand, if the solution consists of a single system or a change to a single system, the description is usually more detailed.
+For example, it could include what the software should do and how it fits into the current organizational architecture, using a set of features, integrations, or main data flows.

-Apart from the description of the individual components, the solution overview must also include the information why this solution was preferred from others and how it realizes the business goals.
+Apart from describing individual components, the solution overview must also explain why this specific option was preferred over others and how it realizes the business goals.

-In most cases, there is not just one possible solution, so all alternative approaches need to be assessed.
-Evaluating solution options and selecting the best one could be a lengthy process, which involves considering the feasibility of each solution and assessing impacts the solution might have on the organization.
-Very often, the costs of the solution are the main deciding factor, so the decision process is primarily driven by a business case.
-But other criteria should also be taken into account.
-For example, the timelines to make the change, alignment of the solution to the business objectives, availability of the resource to realize the change, and the overall readiness of the organization for the change.
+In most cases, there is more than one possible solution, so all alternative approaches need to be assessed.
+Evaluating solution options and selecting the best one can be a lengthy process that involves considering the feasibility of each option and assessing its impact on the organization.
+Very often, solution costs are the main deciding factor, meaning the decision process is primarily driven by a business case.
+However, other criteria should also be taken into account.
+For example, the timeline to implement the change, alignment with business objectives, resource availability, and the overall readiness of the organization for the change.

 Basic Structure